gh0st-work/clear-linux-wsl/README.md

 - `xz -3` level of compression gives `1.9G` output that is alright (for now, may change in future, have ~12-18% to compress where)
 - `xz -T2` threads specified to speedup compression (takes ~14min to compress & ~9min to upload artifact & ~1min to upload artifact to release draft, ~24min together)
 - Found [an article that explains some math behind determining the optimal threads count](https://pavelkazenin.wordpress.com/2014/08/02/optimal-number-of-threads-in-parallel-computing/).
 This task does not require such kind of complexity to measure lzma2 algo params, but just found it interesting for further reading
-- Works as 4 Dec 2023, provided detailed README.md
+- Works as 4 Dec 2023, provided detailed `README.md` & `Installation from source` instructions, trust nobody not even yourself kekw